signatur3-git/prompt-gen-spec/docs/project-management/documentation-project-plan.md

 - Maintain a shared Kanban board (e.g., GitHub Projects) with swimlanes for each milestone (M0–M6).
 - Tag backlog items with corresponding RFP section numbers to keep deliverables aligned with `rfp-outline.md`.
+- Track M2 evidence capture cards using the Evidence IDs defined in `m2-authoring-tool-blueprint.md` and assign the listed owners to each card.
 - Use repository issues to capture feedback requiring documentation updates; reference the relevant document and milestone in each issue title.
 - Store meeting notes and decisions in `docs/project-management/meeting-notes/` (folder to be created during M1).